 2 business acquisitions AND DISPOSITIONS

-On August 16, 1999, Enron exchanged approximately 62.3 million shares (approximately 75 percent) of the Enron Oil & Gas Company (EOG) common stock it held for all of the stock ofEOG’s subsidiary, EOGI-India, Inc., which holds EOG’s India and China operations, and a $600 million cash contribution by EOG to EOGI–India, Inc. Also in August, Enron received net proceeds of approximately $190 million for the sale of 8.5 million shares of EOG common stock in a public offering and issued approximately $255 million of public debt that is exchangeable in July 2002 into approximately 11.5 million shares of EOG common stock.
-As a result of the share exchange, Enron recorded a pre-tax gain of $454 million ($345 million after tax, or $0.44 per diluted share) in the third quarter of 1999.
+On August 16, 1999, Enron exchanged approximately 62.3 million shares (approximately 75 percent) of the Enron Oil & Gas Company (EOG) common stock it held for all of the stock of EOGI-India, Inc., a subsidiary of EOG.
+EOGI-India, Inc. indirectly owns oil and gas operations in India and China and $600 million of cash.
+Also in August, Enron received net proceeds of approximately $190 million for the sale of 8.5 million shares of EOG common stock in a public offering and issued approximately $255 million of public debt that is exchangeable in July 2002 into approximately 11.5 million shares of EOG common stock.
+As a result of the share exchange and share sale, Enron recorded a pre-tax gain of $454 million ($345 million after tax, or $0.44 per diluted share) in the third quarter of 1999.
 Enron retained 11.5 million shares of EOG stock (now EOG Resources, Inc.) which will be exchanged at the maturity of the debt.
 As of August 16, 1999, EOG is no longer included in Enron’s consolidated financial statements.
 As a result, net property, plant and equipment decreased by approximately $2,400 million, short- and long-term debt decreased by approximately $1,800 million and minority interests decreased by approximately $600 million.
-EOGI-India, Inc. is included in the consolidated financial statements within the Wholesale Operations and Services segment beginning August 16, 1999.
+EOGI-India, Inc. is included in the consolidated financial statements within the Wholesale Energy Operations and Services segment beginning August 16, 1999.

 In August 1998, Enron, through a wholly-owned subsidiary, completed the acquisition of a controlling interest in Elektro-Eletricidades e Servicos S.A.
 (Elektro), an electricity distributor in Brazil, for approximately $1.3 billion.
-Enron’s interest in Elektro is held by Jacaré Electrical Distribution Trust (Jacaré) and was initially accounted for using the equity method.
+Enron’s interest in Elektro is held by Jacaré Electrical Distribution Trust (Jacaré) and was initially accounted for using the equity method based on temporary control.
 In December 1998, Enron financially closed the Elektro financial restructuring, reducing its interest in Jacaré to 51%.
-Following the acquisition of additional interests in Elektro, Enron consolidated Jacaré effective January 1, 1999.
+Following the acquisition by Enron of additional interests in Elektro, Enron consolidated Jacaré effective January 1, 1999.
 Jacaré’s balance sheet at that date consisted of net assets of approximately $1,160 million, including goodwill of approximately $1,080 million, net property, plant and equipment of approximately $820 million and debt of approximately $900 million.
 As a result of the consolidation, as of January 1, 1999, Enron’s investment in unconsolidated affiliates decreased by approximately $450 million and minority interests increased by approximately $720 million.
 During 1999, the exchange rate for the Brazilian Real to the U.S. dollar declined, resulting in a non-cash foreign currency translation adjustment which reduced Enron’s Brazilian assets (primarily Elektro) and shareholders’ equity by approximately $600 million.

 In November 1997, Enron acquired the minority interest in Enron Global Power & Pipelines L.L.C.
 (EPP) in a stock-for-stock transaction.
 Enron issued approximately 23.0 million common shares in exchange for the EPP shares held by the minority shareholders.
-Additionally, during 1999, 1998 and 1997, Enron acquired natural gas distribution, renewable energy, telecommunications and energy management businesses for cash, Enron and subsidiary stock and notes.

 Effective July 1, 1997, Enron merged with Portland General Corporation (PGC) in a stock-for-stock transaction.
 Enron issued approximately 101 million common shares to shareholders of PGC and assumed PGC’s outstanding debt of approximately $1.1 billion.